 To get the cholesterol-lowering benefit, take 1 teaspoon with water no more than 15 to 30 minutes before a meal.

-“If your LDL levels are still too high after trying these 6 nutrition-based approaches, talk to your doctor about cholesterol-lowering medications like statins, but give these 6 tips your best shot,” encourages Dr. Jay Kenney, Nutrition Research Specialist at the Pritikin Longevity Center.
-“The right diet, like the Pritikin Diet, can be powerfully beneficial – and there are no adverse side effects.”
+“If your LDL levels are still too high after trying these 6 nutrition-based approaches, talk to your doctor about cholesterol-lowering medications like statins, but give these 6 tips your best shot,” encourages Dr. Danine Fruge, MD, ABFP, Medical Director at the Pritikin Longevity Center.
+“The right eating plan, like Pritikin, can be powerfully beneficial – and there are no adverse side effects.”

 Recipes for Lowering LDL Cholesterol